-From 11 July 2022, Child Care Subsidy eligibility will be cancelled if no sessions of care (attendances or absences) have been provided to the child for 26 consecutive weeks.
+Child Care Subsidy eligibility will be cancelled if no sessions of care (attendances or absences) have been provided to the child for 26 consecutive weeks.
 Families will need to submit a new Child Care Subsidy claim if the child re-commences care after this period.

-For more information go to servicesaustralia.gov.au/childcaresubsidy
+servicesaustralia.gov.au/childcaresubsidy